 - A California Driver License Renewal By Mail Eligibility Information form (DL 410 FO).

-Mail your completed application and check/money order for the $32 renewal fee to:
+Mail your completed application and check/money order for the $34 renewal fee for non-commercial Class A and B and $33 for Class C to:

 Department of Motor Vehicles